-where T_i is the temperature at the location of the node i, and $N_i(x, y, z)$ is the so-called basis function (a.k.a. shape function).
+where T_i is the temperature degree of freedom i (we can think of this as attached to a node, but these details will be sorted out below), and $N_i(x, y, z)$ is the so-called basis function (a.k.a. shape function).
 The basis function is a linear function of x, y, z, and its main properties are that it is either zero or one at each of the nodes of the element.

-The main advantages of the form (2.7) are that (i) the value of the temperature at any node i is the coefficient T_i , (ii) to calculate the temperature at any other point is a matter of linear interpolation of the values at the nodes, and (iii) the resulting temperature function is naturally continuous from one tetrahedron to the next.
+The main advantages of the form (2.7) are that (A.) the value of the temperature at the node that carries the degree of freedom i is the coefficient T_i , (B.) to calculate the temperature at any other point is a matter of linear interpolation of the values at the nodes, and (C.) the resulting temperature function is naturally continuous from one tetrahedron to the next.
+M)

 For the four node tetrahedron the basis function is linear in x, y, z.
-The value of a basis function at a node is either zero or one-this is referred to as having the Kronecker delta property.
+The value of a basis function at a node is either zero or one- this is referred to as having the Kronecker delta property.
 The derivatives of the basis function with the respect to x, y, z are constant within the element.